Chevrolet C8 Corvette Z06 revealed – has the Porsche 911 GT3 met its match?

 In combination with that flat-plane crank, a short stroke and lightweight internals – including forged pistons and titanium conrods – allow the engine to rev right out to a 8600rpm redline.
 It has double overhead camshafts (there are no pushrods here) with high-end manufacturing elements inside including a CNC’d head (a very expensive addition for a mass-produced engine), titanium intake valves and sodium-filled exhaust valves.
 It’s also dry-sumped.

 The results are profound, reaching a peak power of 670bhp at 8400rpm, with torque also strong at 460lb ft slightly further down the rev band at 6300rpm – an impressive figure considering a flat-plane crank’s inherent torque compromise.
-Chevrolet has not confirmed performance numbers, but with a dry weight of 1561kg (at its lightest), a Tremec-sourced eight-speed dual-clutch transmission and a massive rubber footprint to put the power down, we’d suggest the times will be good.
+Chevrolet has not confirmed specific performance numbers, but has given a wild 2.5sec approximate.
+And we can believe it, because with a dry weight of 1561kg (at its lightest), a Tremec-sourced eight-speed dual-clutch transmission and a massive rubber footprint to put the power down, we’d suggest the times will be good.

 The new Z06 has equally impressive chassis upgrades to coincide with the new powertrain, joined by an optional Z07 Handling Package available on top that bundles a few extra goodies together.
 This starts with the wheels which are 20x10-inch on the front and a huge 21x13-inch on the rear.
 The rubber is bespoke Michelin, with base cars running Pilot Sport 4Ss and the track-biased Z07 handling package upgrading these to Cup 2 Rs.
 To contain them, the Z06’s bodywork is 30mm wider across the front axle, and 40mm wider across the rear.
 Base wheels are forged alloy, but Z07 Package cars also have the option of a carbonfibre set that knocks 18.6kg off the unsprung weight.